 Creating content for web users is always a challenge.
 The key is the ease with which your content can be read and understood.
 Your visitors should be able to quickly digest the information you share – that’s a great goal to have on your website, portfolio or photography blog.
 A usable website will ensure your visitors are happy and will make them want to return to you.

 Below are five easy and quick tips for enhancing your usability and readability.
 Use these tips while creating your site, or use them to double-check if everything is okay with your existing site.
 Any SEO tricks won’t help to improve your website engagement if it’s not usable.
-It’s better to work on website usability first, and, only after that, use some SEO and marketing tactics to give a boost to your business.
+It’s better to work on website usability first, and, only after that, use some SEO and marketing tactics to give a boost to your business with the help of Linkflow.ai or any other white hat link building company.
 So let’s get right to the tips!

 1. Work on Readability